creviceapp/creviceapp.github.io/practical_example.md

 ForegroundWindow.Children[23].ModuleName: explorer.exe
 ```

-Children of `WindowInfo` is also provides the functions, so that you can dig into more deeper and deeper.
+Children of `WindowInfo` are also the instance of `WindowInfo` which provides same features, so you can dig into the tree of Windows' window more deeper and deeper.

 ## Change the state of window